Chart Color Schemes

 Yackandandah lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Yackandandah's population is around 5,486 as of November 2025.
-This reflects an increase of 265 people since the 2021 Census, which reported a population of 5,221.
-The change is inferred from the estimated resident population of 5,488 in June 2024 and an additional 121 validated new addresses since the Census date.
+Yackandandah's population is around 5,486 as of Nov 2025.
+This reflects an increase of 265 people since the 2021 Census, which reported a population of 5,221 people.
+The change is inferred from the estimated resident population of 5,488 in Jun 2024 and an additional 121 validated new addresses since the Census date.
 This level of population equates to a density ratio of 7.7 persons per square kilometer.
-Yackandandah's growth of 5.1% since the 2021 census exceeded the SA3 area's growth of 4.2%.
-Population growth was primarily driven by interstate migration, contributing approximately 78.2% of overall population gains.
+Yackandandah's growth rate of 5.1% since the 2021 census exceeded the SA3 area's growth rate of 4.2%.
+Population growth was primarily driven by interstate migration, contributing approximately 78.2% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on latest population numbers, the area is expected to increase by 2,269 persons to 2041, with an increase of 41.3% in total over the 17 years.
+A significant population increase is forecast in the top quartile of non-metropolitan areas nationally, with Yackandandah expected to increase by 2,269 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 41.3% in total over the 17 years.

 Frequently Asked Questions - Population